Mikeblanchard/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/Mikeblanchard/MechaCar_Statistical_Analysis/blob/main/Resources/Linear_Regression_to_Predict_MPG.png)

 - As non-random variables have a variance of 0, we can determine that the intercept, vehicle length and ground clearance are non-random

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-Is the slope of the linear model considered to be zero?
-Why or why not?
-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+- the slope is not 0, because
+- The R-squared value is 71%, which means roughly ~71% of the time the model will predict mpg values correctly.
+There are probably other factors that were not captured in the datasaet that contribute to the mpg variability of the MechaCar prototypes.